Liverpool vs Crystal Palace prediction, betting tips and odds: Reds can return to winning ways

 1pt 10-3 bet365, Hills

-You can bet on Liverpool vs Crystal Palace here and get £40 in bonuses with BetMGM
+You can bet on Liverpool vs Crystal Palace here and get £40 in free bets with BetMGM

 Liverpool vs Crystal Palace odds